• Register Now for a Free Account!

 outside cabin

-A stateroom with a porthole, window, or balcony that overlooks the ocean-also referred to as an oceanview cabin.
+A stateroom with a porthole, window, or balcony that overlooks the ocean.

 [Back To Top]